Witches of Warboys

-The Witches of Warboys were Alice Samuel and her family, who were accused of, and executed for witchcraft between 1589 and 1593 in the village of Warboys, in the Fens of England.
+The Witches of Warboys were Alice Samuel and her family, who were accused of and executed for witchcraft between 1589 and 1593 in the village of Warboys, in the Fens of England.
 It was one of many witch trials in the early modern period, but scholar Barbara Rosen claims it "attracted probably more notice than any other in the sixteenth century".

 Overview

 The trials of the witches occurred during the sixteenth century at Warboys in Huntingdonshire.
-The first allegations were made in November 1589 by Jane Throckmorton, the 9-year-old daughter of Robert Throckmorton the Squire of Warboys when she started suffering from fits.
+The first allegations were made in November 1589 by Jane Throckmorton (Throgmorton), the 9-year-old daughter of Robert Throckmorton, the Squire of Warboys, when she started suffering from fits.
 She accused the 76-year-old Alice Samuel of being the cause; this was echoed by Jane's four sisters and some household servants who began exhibiting similar symptoms.
 When Alice Samuel was brought forward to the children, they became more ill and had the urge to scratch her.

 Robert Throckmorton was a close friend of Sir Henry Cromwell, one of the wealthiest commoners in England and the grandfather of Oliver Cromwell.
-In March 1590, Lady Cromwell came to Warboys to visit.
-At the Throckmorton house, she interviewed Alice Samuel and what came after the interview served to confirm the suspicions the Throckmortons had.
+In March 1590, Lady Cromwell came to Warboys to visit and interviewed Alice Samuel in the Throckmorton house.
+What came after the interview served to confirm the suspicions the Throckmortons had.
 Lady Cromwell was tormented by Alice Samuel in her dreams, and after some time she became ill and died (buried 1592).
 This was enough proof to put Alice Samuel through a trial that would find her and the rest of her family guilty.

 Initial allegations

 Throckmorton family

 The first allegations declaring Alice as a practitioner of witchcraft were made in November 1589.
-Following this, there were a total of twelve maid-servants of the Throckmorton household (in addition to the five daughters) who experienced fits and the torment of Alice Samuell's witchcraft.
+Following this, there were a total of twelve maid-servants of the Throckmorton household (in addition to the five daughters) who experienced fits and the torment of Alice Samuell's alleged witchcraft.
 Jane's fits were described as such: "Sometimes she would neese [sneeze] very loud and thick for the space of half an hour together; and evidently as one in a great trance and sound lay quietly as long, soon after would begin to swell and heave up her belly so as none was able to bend her or keep her down, sometime thee would shake one leg and no other part of her, as if the palsie had been in it, sometimes the other, presently she would shake one of her arms and then the other, and soon after her head, as if she had been infected with the running palsie".